-Henry Hampton, son of John and Margaret Hampton, born 5 October, 1721, inherited
+Henry Hampton, son of John and Margaret Hampton, born 5 October, 1721, inherited land in Prince William and later bought other tracts.

 He made his will March 10, 1778, which was probated May 4, 1778.
-In this will he left to his eldest son the Seale tract of 225 acres, half of the 1,119 acre Blackburn tract, and half of the 900 acres of Soldiers Claim lands he owned on Big Sandy River below the mouth of the Great Kanasha River, 2 negroes besides those already given him, other personal property, and one fourth of the residuary estate.
+In this will he left to his eldest son the Seale tract of 225 acres, half of the 1,119 acre Blackburn tract, and half of the 900 acres of Soldiers Claim lands he owned on Big Sandy River below the mouth of the Great Kanawha River, 2 negroes besides those already given him, other personal property, and one fourth of the residuary estate.